iobroker-archive/ioBroker.docker-manager.-.ioBroker/README.md

     - On Linux: `systemctl status docker`
     - On Windows and macOS, Docker Desktop should be running.

+## Todo
+- Use labels to identify containers created by this adapter
+- Use API instead of CLI commands
+- Find solution to run iobroker in docker and manage docker containers
+- Place docker volumes in `/opt/iobroker/docker-volumes/influxdb.0`
+- BackItUp should support `/opt/iobroker/docker-volumes`
+- Think about js-controller will remove dockers which are not used anymore but has label
+- Docker Plugin like sentry??

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**